NEWS FROM U.S. DISTRICT COURT

 - Ensure you know your current case sensitive CM/ECF login and password.

 Click here to log into CM/ECF using your current CM/ECF login and password for electronically filing documents in this district court.
 When you are logged in you should see the Civil and Criminal options on the blue menu bar.
 If you do not see these options, you are not logged into CM/ECF.
-Please call 605-357-2482 if you do not know your current CM/ECF login and/or password or you have trouble logging into CM/ECF.
+Please call the NextGen Helpline at 605-357-2482 if you do not know your current CM/ECF login and/or password or you have trouble logging into CM/ECF.

 - Ensure you know your case sensitive PACER username and password.